InjectiveLabs/injective-ts/.gitbook/querying/querying-chain/querying-chain-wasm.md

 const contractState = await chainGrpcWasmApi.fetchSmartContractState({
   contractAddress,
-  query /* optional string query */,
+  query /* optional string query - HAS to be in base64 */,
 })

 console.log(contractState)